4.98 from 43 reviews

 Ingredients

-For the berries:
+For the berries

 • 7-8 cups mixed berries (I used fresh strawberries, blackberries, raspberries and blueberries)

-• 2/3 cup sugar, or less if preffered
+• 2/3 cup sugar (or less if preferred)

 • 3 Tbsp. cornstarch

-• 2 Tbsp. lemon juice
+• 2 Tbsp. freshly sqeeuzed lemon juice

 • 1 tsp. vanilla extract

-• pinch of cinnamon
+• Pinch of cinnamon and pinch of salt

 Biscuit topping

-• 1 1/2 cups flour
+• cups all-purpose flour

 • 1/2 cup sugar

-• 1 1/2 tsp. baking powder
+• tsp. baking powder

 • 1/2 tsp. salt

-• 5 Tbsp. unsalted butter, cold, cubed
+• 5 Tbsp. unsalted butter (cold, cubed)

-• 2/3 cup buttermilk, cold
+• 2/3 cup buttermilk (cold)

-• for topping before baking: 1 Tbsp. cold buttermilk and coarse sugar
+• 1 Tbsp. cold buttermilk

 Last step!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.